The Top 10 Holiday TemptationsArticle posted in: Diet & Nutrition

 Here are the top ten holiday temptations and how you can avoid them:

 From cookie walks and bake sales to cookie-baking day with the family, cookies and sweets are inescapable holiday temptations.
 One cookie won’t break your diet.
 Two or more—every day leading up to Christmas—will definitely be a problem.
-If you know you can’t eat just one cookie, consider baking your own batch from wholesome ingredients like oats, peanut butter and dried fruit.
+If you know you can’t eat just one cookie, consider baking your own batch from wholesome ingredients.
 To avoid eating all of the cookies in a week, freeze half (and save some for Santa!) or share them with a friend.

 Or beer, wine or holiday punch.
 Alcohol is never in short supply around the holidays.
 The best way to avoid drinking your calories is to make your single glass of beer, wine or punch last.
 Take really small sips, carry a glass of water in your other hand, or put your drink down while you’re socializing so you’re not tempted to keep drinking.
 You can also volunteer to be the designated driver or host of the party so you have a reason to stay sober.

 Or stuffing.
 Worse yet: stuffing slathered in gravy.
 Some holiday temptations should REALLY be avoided because they’re loaded with carbs, calories and saturated fat.
 Gravy, stuffing and desserts are three of the worst offenders and they’re right at the top of the “holiday favorites” list for many.
 If gravy is mandatory on your table, try making it with chicken broth, herbs and cornstarch.
 Mushrooms can add a “meaty” flavor.
-Consider using rice, quinoa or farro instead of bread to make stuffing.
-For dessert, try Flourless Black Bean Brownies > or a 1-Minute Chocolate Ricotta Mouse. >
+Consider making our Low-Carb Sausage Stuffing, a South Beach Diet-approved recipe that’s perfect for the holidays.
+For dessert, try Flourless Black Bean Brownies or a 1-Minute Chocolate Ricotta Mouse.

 4. The Feast